 So . . . what is the truth about website accessibility?

 Let’s break down the most common myths and truths about the subject:

 It Is Required by Law: Myth (sort of)

 Currently, the only entity required by law to adhere to is WCAG (Web Content Accessibility Guidelines) standards are websites for the federal government departments and agencies.

-So no – it is not currently a legal requirement for ALL businesses to create an accessible website.
-However, it is incredibly important to note that this could change in the future – and that numerous companies have been sued for a lack of website accessibility.
+So no, it is not currently a legal requirement for ALL businesses to create an accessible website; however, this could change in the future.
+And it’s important to note that numerous companies have been sued for a lack of website accessibility.

 For example, Domino’s Pizza was sued after a blind customer was unable to use their mobile app with a screen-reading device.
 This lawsuit was presented before the Supreme Court, which ruled that the pizza chain was not compliant with the Americans with Disabilities Acts and was required to pay restitution.

 Similar lawsuits have been filed against numerous other companies, including Winn-Dixie, H&R Block, and Netflix.
 The number of lawsuits regarding website accessibility has been steadily rising over the past few years.

 So, the best way to protect your business from getting into legal trouble or scrambling to make changes if more legislation is passed is to make your website accessible now rather than later.

 - A recent study found that 86% of Internet users with disabilities have consciously chosen to pay more for products from accessibility-compliant eCommerce sites rather than buying the same product for less from websites that were harder to use.